 When it comes to call centers, regulatory compliance is not the place to take risks.
-Organizations that don’t abide by industry and call center regulations will face expensive fines and extensive litigation.
-Keeping the winding list of call center regulations straight can prove difficult for many call centers, but regulation adherence remains priority for most large call centers and a common use case for Tethr.
+Organizations that don’t abide by industry and contact center compliance regulations will face expensive fines and extensive litigation.
+Keeping the winding list of call center regulations straight can prove difficult for many call centers, but regulation adherence remains a priority for most large call centers—and a common use case for Tethr.

-Here are some regulations that managers can’t afford to overlook:
+Here are some regulations regarding contact center compliance that managers can’t afford to overlook:

-Call monitoring consent: Several states in the U.S. require consent from both parties in order to record communications.
+Several states in the U.S. require consent from both parties in order to record communications.
 Call centers must remain diligent in educating their teams on state laws.
 Businesses should implement policies for gaining consent before initiating these customer conversations.
-Since contact centers often conduct calls across the country, it’s advised to follow the strictest requirements to guarantee 100 percent compliance.
+Since contact centers often conduct calls across the country, it’s advised to follow the strictest requirements to guarantee 100 percent contact center compliance.

 While call centers nearly always tell incoming callers that their calls will be recorded, agents don’t always remember to let the customer know when dialing outgoing calls.
 Call centers should never assume that advising the caller that they’re recording is enough to prove consent.
 Some courts won’t uphold it in the rare case a customer sues the center.
 Explaining how the customer can opt out of the call before the conversation continues is a great way to cover all the bases.